substrait-io/substrait-java/isthmus/README.md

 ## Overview

-Substrait Isthmus is a Java library which enables serializing SQL to [Substrait Protobuf](https://substrait.io/serialization/binary_serialization/) and SQL Expression to [Extended Expression](https://substrait.io/expressions/extended_expression/) via the Calcite SQL compiler.
+Substrait Isthmus is a Java library which enables serializing SQL queries to [Substrait Protobuf](https://substrait.io/serialization/binary_serialization/) and SQL expressions to [Extended Expressions](https://substrait.io/expressions/extended_expression/) via the Calcite SQL compiler.
 Optionally, you can leverage the Calcite RelNode to Substrait Plan translator as an IR translation.

 ## Build